scribeGriff/polymer_elements/README.md

 - Unable to pass a style attribute to an element.
 - When to use ChangeNotifierMixin instead of ObservableMixin?
 - Unable to apply most styles or attributes of an element.
+- What exactly does `extends="div" apply-author-styles` do and when should you use it?
+I have not seen any effect when using it.

 This does not work (the elements still do not have background images):